 Bowie was shot and stabbed again.
 Two Blanchard brothers shot at him and he was hit in the arm.
 When he was spun around by the shot he cut off part of one man’s forearm.
 Cary fired another shot at Bowie but missed.
 There were a few more shots, then the anti-Bowie fighters fled.

 So that is one thing the real Col. Jim Bowie did before he went to the Alamo to fight the Mexicans.

 Laurence Harvey is a British actor that played the role of American Col. William Travis.
 Harvey was born in Lithuania in 1928 but moved with his family to South Africa in 1934.
-As a teenager Harvey enlisted in the South African army during World War II.
-Harvey served in Egypt and Italy during the war and afterwards began acting in South Africa.
-In the late 40s he moved to England.
+As a teenager, Harvey enlisted in the South African army during World War II.
+Harvey served in Egypt and Italy during the war and afterward began acting in South Africa.
+In the late 40s, he moved to England.

 His first film was House of Darkness (1948).
 He also tried stage acting but that did not end well.
 Harvey appeared very stiff and aloft on the screen as seen in The Alamo (1960).
 After starring as Romeo in Romeo in Romeo and Juliet (1954), Warner Bros. gave him a lead in King Richard and the Crusaders (1954).

 Harvey returned to British films and had more flops than his.
 In Room at the Top (1959) Harvey was fantastic.
 With these kitchen-sink dramas, he was in good company such as Albert Finney, Tom Courtenay, Terence Stamp, and Michael Caine.